 In my previous article, I dealt with generic principles about transitioning from middlegame to endgame when there is a material advantage.
-Now, we are going to look at this a little bit deeper, especially when no side has a material advantage: things get much more subtle then !
+Now, we are going to look at this a little bit deeper, especially going from middlegame to endgame when material is equal: things get much more subtle then !

 Stjepan Tomić is a strong player and famous youtuber with his Hanging Pawns channel.
 His goal is to become a Grandmaster and to share his new Chess knowledge with the community.